-The full-priced cost of admission for the Live and Invest in Mexico Virtual Event is only $375.
+The full-priced cost of admission for the Live and Invest in Mexico Virtual Event is only US$595.

 But there’s no need to pay that much…

-And you may be eligible for an even better discount, on top of these Early Bird discounts.
+In addition, you may be eligible for an even better discount:

 - If you’re one of our All Access Pass member your admission is free.

-- Overseas Retirement Letter and Panama Letter subscribers will save $50.
+- Overseas Living Letter, Simon Letter and Global Property Advisor subscribers will save US$50.

 Call or write today while the deepest discounts are still in effect.